jmestret/SQANTI-SIM/README.md

 ## How to cite SQANTISIM

-There is no SQANTISIM paper :disappointed:
+SQANTISIM will be included in the upcoming SQANTI3 paper